nextcloud/documentation/style_guide.rst

 form fields, and menus.
 Specify if menus are dropdown, right-click, left-click, or mouseover.

-Page Filenames
+Page filenames
 --------------

 Use lowercase filenames with underscores, for example file_name_config.rst.

-Page Titles and Headings
+Page titles and headings
 ------------------------

 There are many ways to markup headings and subheadings.
 This is the official Nextcloud way.
-Use title case.
+Use sentence case.
 Three levels is enough; if you find that you want more, then re-think the organization of your text::

  ==============
- Page Title, h1
+ Page title, h1
  ==============

  Subhead, h2